Improv 301 Tuesdays 7-10pm

 My book "Man Vs Child: One Dad's Guide to the Weirdness of Parenting" was named one of Amazon's "Best Humor Books of 2017" It's a funny dad book for parents worried about messing up their kids.

 I've been a longtime performer and instructor at the Upright Citizens Brigade Theatre.
 On TV, you've maybe seen me in "Inside Amy Schumer," "30 Rock" or "Difficult People," among other places.
-You can see me do improv every week in Hot for Teacher.
+You can see me do improv every week in Teacher Feature.

 I write funny things besides my book.
 I write a featured Tumblr blog about being a dad at www.manvchild.com I tweet at @dougmoe.
 I've written for McSweeney's, Funny or Die, Gawker and others.